wp-plugins/retroposts/readme.txt

 1. The dashboard widget.

 == Changelog ==

+= 1.0 =
+* ADDED SIDEBAR WIDGET!
+* Rewrote WP_Query calls, should be a little quicker
+* Renamed to 'Historian'

 = 0.1.2 =
 * Fixed a date bug.(Turns out the ISO-8601 dates returned by PHP's date() do not work like I thought they did.)